G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Twists of non-Archimedean potentials

 \end{lem}

 \begin{proof} For simplicity, we write $\phi_{(\mcZ, \mcL)^{(b)}}=b\circ \phi$.
 From \eqref{eq-phixirational} and \eqref{eq-phitwist1}, we can calculate:

 Now we can note that:

 \end{proof} For any $\xi\in N_\bR$, we can define $\phi_\xi$ using the formula \eqref{eq-phitwist2}.
-We will see in the following subsection that the twist $\phi_\xi$ can be understood as non-Archimedean metrics from twisted filtrations.
+We will see in the following subsection that the twist $\phi_\xi$ can be understood as the non-Archimedean potential from a twisted filtration.
 Indeed, the identity \eqref{eq-phitwist2} is nothing but the non-Archimedean analogue of the well-known formula in the Archimedean case.